 This option allows a file to be printed while it is open for writing to disk.
-The file is not copied into SPOOL_DATA when the Without -SWO selected the option is used. despooler terminates when it reaches the end of file (EOF).
-With the -SWO option, despooler waits for a defined time, and checks a number of times before it terminates: Wait Time, and Times to Check parameters are defined in the printer environment definition Note that -SWO does not guarantee immediate printing, but only starts printing when a printer with the correct attributes is available.
+The file is not copied into SPOOL_DATA when the -SWO option is used.
+Without -SWO selected the despooler terminates when it reaches the end of file (EOF).
+With the -SWO option, the despooler waits for a defined time, and checks a number of times before it terminates: the Wait Time, and Times to Check parameters are defined in the printer environment definition file.
+Note that -SWO does not guarantee immediate printing, but only starts printing when a printer with the correct attributes is available.